matbuoro/matbuoro.github.io/index.md

 # Eco-evolutionary dynamics of freshwater fishes

 My research interests focus on two related areas.
-The first is the adaptation of freshwater fish to environmental change.
-The second is the adapative management of fish populations.
+The first is the adaptation of freshwater fish to environmental changes.
+The second is the adaptative management of fish populations.

 My research combines the long-term monitoring of fish popualtions *in natura* via the tagging and tracking of individually-marked fish (e.g., Atlantic salmon population on the [Scorff river](https://www6.inra.fr/ore-pfc/Sites-d-etudes/Scorff)) and, by integrating local and scientific knowledge, to predict the response of populations to climate change and human pressure using  simulation methods (e.g., [IBASAM](https://github.com/Ibasam)).